arkarmoeandrew/ICT105-Quartet-MVP/README.md

 ## Next Step

 In Lab 03, we will prepare customer discovery questions, interview university students, collect evidence about the problem, and validate whether students need a dedicated campus resource-sharing platform.
+## Lab 03 Customer Discovery Findings

+The team conducted customer discovery interviews with RSU students to validate the selected opportunity.

+### Key Findings

+- Students frequently need temporary access to resources and equipment.
+- Students rely on friends, LINE groups, and Facebook groups.
+- Finding resources and skilled peers can take significant time.
+- Students prefer a trusted university-only platform.
+- Both resource sharing and skill sharing are valuable features.

+### Decision

+The team will continue developing RSUNexus as a student resource and skill-sharing platform.